NoxxieNl/ptv-laravel/readme.md

 - `%UNIQUE_ID%`, will be replaced by a unique ID that is not used within the transfer database
 - `%CURRENT_DATE%`, will be replaced by the current date (format Ymd)
-- `UNIQUE_IORA_ID%`, will be replaced by a unique ID that is used for creating new order locations within PTV
+- `%UNIQUE_IORA_ID%`, will be replaced by a unique ID that is used for creating new order locations within PTV

 If you are **NOT** sure how to deal with this options with regard to the transfer database from PTV do **NOT** change the placeholders that are already in place by default within this package.